 Coyotes are yellowish gray with bushy black-tipped tails and whitish throats and bellies.
 At 20 to 40 pounds they’re larger than 8- to 15-pound foxes but smaller than wolves, which can weigh between 50 and 100.
 Because coyotes are extremely adaptable, they can survive in many habitats, including cities.
 They are considered nocturnal but are commonly active during the day.
 Their barks and yips can carry 2 or 3 miles and make two or three animals sound like six or more.
 Contrary to popular belief, they don’t howl to announce a pending or successful kill.

-Over 90 percent of a coyote’s diet is small mammals, but it will eat birds, snakes, insects, fish, fruits and vegetables and will feed on what is most available, such as squirrels, voles, mice, rabbits and injured or sick deer.
+Coyotes are vital to ecological balance because they help to keep populations of smaller animals in check.
+Over 90 percent of their diet is small mammals, but they will eat birds, snakes, insects, fish, fruits, and injured or sick deer.